Cognigy/Documentation/docs/en/docs/live-agent/installation/deployment/architecture.md

     - PostgreSQL Database as persistent storage
     - Redis Database for caching and performance
     - Email Service (SMTP servers)
-    - Optional Integration for a External Object Storage ( S3, Azure Storage, GCS, etc)
+    - Storage solution: NFS server with (AWS, Azure) or optional integration with a External Object Storage ( S3, Azure Storage, GCS, etc)